Why AIP Diet Doesn’t Work With You?

 AIP diet excludes all legumes and most grains while adding to the forbidden foods list: potatoes, chocolate, citrus fruits, tomatoes, red meat, and alcohol.
 Whole 30 is a very strict program, and people with autoimmune diseases can get in trouble if they don’t follow the rules to the letter.

-How long should I stay on AIP diet?
+How long should I stay on the AIP diet?

 If you have a healthy immune system, the answer is no. Following this diet will not compromise your immune system and you will most likely become stronger on it.
 You can gain weight on this diet but it is mostly fat, as the diet is very low in carbohydrates.

-You can eat all the meat, raw eggs and butter you like.
-But you should avoid cooking with certain oils and try to stick to lower temperature in the kitchen for baking.
+You can eat all the meat, raw eggs, and butter you like.
+But you should avoid cooking with certain oils and try to stick to lower temperatures in the kitchen for baking.

-Yes, you can eat rice on AIP diet.
+Yes, you can eat rice on the AIP diet.

-Can you eat almond flour on AIP diet?
+Can you eat almond flour on an AIP diet?

-Yes, you can eat almond flour on AIP diet.
+Yes, you can eat almond flour on the AIP diet.

 There are a few things that are not allowed on the AIP diet, including Nightshades, Eggs, Nuts and Seeds, Coffee, Alcohol, Chocolate, and Non-Paleo Sweeteners.